z0gg3r/pmb/README.md

-# poor-man-s-bookmark

-pmb is a bookmark management tool for those who want more power and flexibility in bookmark management.
+**pmb** is a bookmark management tool for those who want more power and flexibility in bookmark management.

 A bookmark inside pmb will have 5 fields: